-Criteria for Order reflects Minnesota Statutes
+^{}Criteria for Order reflects Minnesota Statutes

 The institution does not publish the name of crime victims nor house identifiable information regarding victims in the Daily Crime Log or online.
-Victims may request that directory information on file be removed from public sources by request - contact The College Registrar at 763-488-2453 for details and assistance.
+Victims may request that directory information on file be removed from public sources by request-contact the College Registrar at 763-488-2453.